Keywords or Characters

 Social media is all about engagement.
 Platforms like Facebook, Instagram, and TikTok allow you to connect with your audience in real-time, building a community around your brand.
 If your product thrives on customer interaction or user-generated content, social media is a powerful tool. - Visual branding and content variety

 Social media platforms are fantastic for businesses that rely on visuals.
-If your product is visual, like handmade jewellery or home interiors, social gives you space to showcase your work with photos, videos, and live demos. - Targeting based on demographics and interests
+If your product is visual, like handmade jewelry or home interiors, social gives you space to showcase your work with photos, videos, and live demos. - Targeting based on demographics and interests

 Social platforms let you get laser-focused with your targeting, allowing you to reach people based on their interests, behaviours, and demographics.
 For instance, if you sell 100% natural, organic vegan room fragrances, you can target eco-conscious consumers, even if they’re not actively searching for your product. - Wide reach on a low budget